 sudo pkill deluged

-At this point your deluge daemon is ready for remote access.
-We need to install the Deluge desktop client in order to finish the configuration.
-Hit up the Deluge Downloads page and select the installer for your operating system.
-Once you have installed the Deluge desktop client, run it for the first time; we need to make some quick changes.
+At this point, your Deluge daemon is ready for remote access.
+Head to your normal PC (not the Raspberry Pi) and install the Deluge desktop program.
+You’ll find the installer for your operating system on the Deluge Downloads page.
+Once you’ve installed Deluge on your PC, run it for the first time; we need to make some quick changes.